pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 ## Creating an EC2 Instance to Test

-To test the architecture, create an EC2 instance running Amazon Linux 2 and enable SSM Systems Manager to allow you easy access to a shell prompt without having to worry about SSH keys.
+To test the architecture, create an EC2 instance running Amazon Linux 2 and enable [AWS SSM Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) to allow you easy access to a shell prompt without having to worry about SSH keys.
 From the shell prompt, you will run the [Redis CLI](https://redis.io/docs/ui/cli/) to prove that network connectivity is working as expected.

 First, create a Security Group to allow all egress traffic.
 This will allow connectivity to Redis, SSM Systems Manager, and HTTP/S to update the underlying operating system and install dependencies: